ktsabit/k-os/README.md

 ## Features

-For now, kOS can only boot and print some string.
+For now, kOS can only boot and print some string, now working on enabling interrupt.

 ## Roadmap

 - [x] Boots up
 - [x] GDT
-- [ ] IDT
+- [x] IDT
 - [ ] Libc
 - [ ] Terminal
 - [ ] VGA driver